-Treasury bond STRIPS are a widely available form of zero coupon bonds.
-These bonds do not pay regular interest; instead, a STRIP is purchased at a discount from the face value and the earnings are the difference between the cost and the maturity value.
+Treasury bond STRIPS are a widely available form of zero coupon Treasury bond, meaning they do not pay regular interest.
+Instead, a STRIP bond is purchased at a discount from the face value and the earnings are the difference between the cost and the maturity value.
 Unfortunately, the tax rules do not allow you to put off paying taxes on the earnings from your Treasury STRIPS.

 According to the Treasury website, STRIPS stands for Separate Trading of Registered Interest and Principal of Securities.
 The acronym is clever since these zero coupon bonds are formed by stripping out interest and principal payments of regular Treasury bonds and selling the pieces.
 STRIPS are created by brokerages or investment firms, but the resulting pieces of Treasury securities can be registered with and tracked by the U.S. Treasury.
 STRIPS do not pay regular interest.
-For example, at the time of publication, a 20-year, $100,000 STRIP costs $53,000 with the $47,000 difference the interest to be earned on bond.
+For example, at the time of publication, a 20-year, $100,000 STRIP costs about $51,400 with the $48,600 difference the interest to be earned on bond maturity.

 State Income Taxes